 Running a full-time business in photography is difficult!
-For most of us, it started out as a hobby and grew into a passion.
-We try to turn that passion into a business because of the joy it brings.
-Some of us have a game plan, while some of us learn as we go along.
+It started out as a hobby and grew into a passion and turn that passion into a business because of the joy it brings.
+Probably, some have a game plan, while some learn as we go along.
 How does one take their passion for photography and turn it into a business?
-We’ve got 4 tips for you.
+Here are the 4 steps.

 1) Speak and Network With Other Photographers

-Don’t be afraid to come out of your comfort zone and introduce yourself to other photographers.
+Don’t be afraid to come out of the comfort zone and introduce yourself to other photographers.
 They are used to getting calls each and every week from various types of photographers: college students nearing graduation, assistants who are ready to go out on their own, and advanced amateurs they’ve met at different photography workshops.
-All of them want to know, ”how can we become a full-time photographer like you?”
-They are used to it.
+All of them want to know, ”how to become a full-time photographer?”
 They were in the same boat as you a few years back.
-Listen to the advice they have for you, and pay extra attention when they talk about what mistakes they made and how they learned from them.
+Therefore, listen to their advice and pay extra attention to what mistakes they made and how they learned from them.

-Speaking with other photographers is also helpful as this is another skill you’ll need in photography, people skills.
+Speaking with other photographers is also helpful as this is another skill you’ll need in photography.
 Photography is a people business.
 Even if you’re a landscape shooter, your clients are people.
 And the better you can work with, and take care of, the people you do business with, the more success you’ll see.

 2) Beware of Unrealistic Gear Purchases